markallen01666/guess-a-number-responsive/README.md

 - Increased responsiveness by moving to more proportional rather than absolute sizing
 - Added in responsive sizing based on Dimension('window').width and Dimension('window').height
 - Played with different sizing and differing screen emulators
+- played with different orientations in app.json
+- encapsulated in <ScrollView>